 The local dimming feature performs the same in Game mode as in the other picture modes, which is great.
-There are some limitations, as local dimming isn't available in certain situations when connected to an Xbox if VRR is enabled on either the TV or the Xbox.
-Switching out of Game Mode or switching to a lower resolution on the Xbox appears to fix the issue.
+There are some limitations, as local dimming isn't available in certain situations when in Game Mode when VRR is enabled.
+You have to disable VRR if you want to use local dimming in Game Mode.

-Unfortunately, this TV doesn't follow the EOTF properly, displaying almost all scenes in HDR brighter than they should be.
+Unfortunately, this TV doesn't follow the EOTF properly, even as of the latest M0210 update, displaying almost all scenes in HDR brighter than they should be.
 If you're looking for an accurate image, this might disappoint you, as some scenes may appear a bit washed out compared to other TVs.
+The IMAX mode tracks the EOTF accurately, but almost all settings are locked out in this mode.
 Unfortunately, there's no way to correct this, but we have seen reports that Dolby Vision content does force the TV to follow the EOTF.

 Switching to Game Mode results in essentially no change in the HDR peak brightness.
 Like in the 'HDR Theater' Picture Mode, in Game Mode, the peak brightness doesn't track the EOTF properly, so almost all scenes are brighter than they should be.
 Most games offer an HDR adjustment option, so this shouldn't be an issue for most people.